Get Rates Near You!

 This may be the easiest solution if you have enough savings outside of your CD to pay the tax.

-What helps is that, in most cases, you won’t have to pay taxes till after year-end, so you can allow savings to accumulate outside your CD throughout the year and then draw from that to pay the tax due on your CD interest.
+In most cases, you won’t have to pay taxes till after year-end, so you can allow savings to accumulate outside your CD throughout the year and then draw from that to pay the tax due on your CD interest.

 Choose a CD that makes regular interest distributions